 They bring these mindsets from their programs like football and wrestling and they bring it into cheer… I think it opens up their [female cheerleaders’] minds in a different way that they would have never thought of things.”

-When asked what it was like transitioning into co-ed, Peyton explained that she thinks “it’s been amazing, it brings a completely different dynamic to the team and I think it has added a lot of difficulty to our skill sets.”
+When asked what it was like transitioning into co-ed, Peyton, a senior who has been cheering for 9 years, said that “it’s been amazing, it brings a completely different dynamic to the team and I think it has added a lot of difficulty to our skill sets.”

 While the transition to co-ed is new for many of the female cheerleaders, it is also a new experience for many of the incoming male cheerleaders.

-At the Frederick events that the FHS Cheer team performs at, there are two male athletes that are contributing to the routines and stunts: Carter Krayna and Troy Meisinger.
+At the Frederick events, there are two male athletes that are contributing to the routines and stunts: Carter Krayna and Troy Meisinger.
 But what many people are unaware of is that there are more male athletes on the team.

 The FHS cheer team actually has four male athletes, but since two of them compete in football simultaneously, they won’t perform until winter.